See what questions

 Treatment of a backache involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of a backache. ...more »

 Treatment plans for a backache are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause of backache, minimizes the discomfort of a backache, decreases the risk of developing serious ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause of backache, minimizes the discomfort of a backache, decreases the risk of developing serious complications, and helps a ...more treatments »

 Diagnosing a backache and its cause may be delayed or missed because in some cases, a backache may not be severe enough for a person to seek medical care.
 In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as a backache, may not occur immediately, such as in bone cancer.

-A backache is a symptom of many ...more misdiagnosis »
+A backache is a symptom of ...more misdiagnosis »

 Home medical testing related to Backache: